-As described in the GSEC Navigator Student Handbook, "Lewis & Clark College adheres to a nondiscriminatory policy with respect to employment, enrollment, and program.
-Lewis & Clark does not discriminate on the basis of actual or perceived race, color, sex, religion, age, marital status, national origin, the presence of any physical or sensory disability, veteran status, sexual orientation, gender identity, or gender expression and has a firm commitment to promote the letter and spirit of all equal opportunity and civil rights laws, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, the Age Discrimination Act, the Americans with Disabilities Act of 1990, and their implementing regulations."
+The MCFT program not discriminate on the basis of actual or perceived socioeconomic status, ethnicities, race, color, sex, religion, age, marital status, national origin, the presence of any physical or sensory disability, veteran status, sexual orientation, gender identity, or gender expression.
+This antidiscrimination policy applies to our practices around recruitment, admission, codes of conduct, hiring, retention, and dismissal of students, faculty, and supervisors.

+As described in the GSEC Navigator Student Handbook, Lewis & Clark College has a firm commitment to promote the letter and spirit of all equal opportunity and civil rights laws, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, the Age Discrimination Act, the Americans with Disabilities Act of 1990, and their implementing regulations.

-Diversity Statement
+MCFT Program Diversity Statement

 As stated on the MCFT program webpages, "The Marriage, Couple, & Family Therapy program is looking for a group of students committed to social equity in the practice of family therapy.
 We value bringing together therapists-in-training who have a wide variety of experiences in order to learn from each other.
 We are looking for a rich mix of students who are open to exploring the impact of their own societal context on their future work.
-We invite applicants from all social classes, races, gender identities, sexual orientations, nations of origin, ages, religions, and abilities to apply."
+We invite applicants from all socioeconomic status, races, gender identities, sexual orientations, nations of origin, ethnicities, ages, religions, and abilities to apply."

-In alignment with Lewis and Clark College, Graduate School, and CPSY department missions, commitment to diversity in Marriage, Couple, and Family Therapy includes an emphasis on equity and social justice in every aspect of the program, including:
+In alignment with Lewis and Clark College, Graduate School, and CTSP department missions, commitment to diversity in Marriage, Couple, and Family Therapy includes an emphasis on equity and social justice in every aspect of the program, including: